-Clause 8 appears to run contrary to section 7 of the Adoption Act 2009,13 and also appears to erode the protections of section 5C of the Child Protection Act 1999.14 In our view, the proposed amendment to section 5BA should require a different hierarchy of placement order for Aboriginal and Torres Strait Islander children where adoptions are expressed as a last resort.
+Clause 8 appears to be contrary to section 7 of the Adoption Act 2009, and also appears to erode the protections of section 5C of the Child Protection Act 1999.
+In our view, the proposed amendment to section 58A should require a different hierarchy of placement order for Aboriginal and Torres Strait Islander children where adoptions are expressed as a last resort.
 This is consistent with the approach in section 10A of the Children and Young Persons (Care and Protection) Act 1998 (NSW).

-Fourth, the two year timeframe in which a parent must address issues of concern is too short.15 There are a variety of factors that might impact a parents' ability to address issues of concern in this short two year time period.
+Fourth, the two year timeframe in which a parent must address issues of concern is too short.
+There are a variety of factors that might impact a parents' ability to address issues of concern in this short two year time period.
 These issues are complex, multi-faceted and individualised.
 For example, families experiencing the effects of inter-generational trauma may require longer than two years to remedy issues of concern.
 Geographic disadvantage might also play a role where persons in remote communities, with reduced or delayed access to services, might also be unable to address issues of concern within two years.
-In addition, a two year period prior to adoption may not serve the best interests of the child.16 Therefore, the PCO regime would allow the flexibility of retaining the ability for reunification, whilst permitting parents more time to address issues.
+In addition, a two year period prior to adoption may not serve the best interests of the child.
+The PCO regime allows the flexibility of retaining the ability for reunification, whilst permitting parents more time to address issues.

-We note the vital importance of ensuring that when families present with unmet needs, there needs to be access to voluntary services that can assist them in addressing the underlying issues.
+We note the vital importance of ensuring that when families present with unmet needs, there is access to voluntary services that can assist them in addressing the underlying issues.
 In our view, this remains inadequately addressed and should be prioritised before considering an adoption as an option.
-There is a need to ensure that families do have access to services and there needs to be adequate funding to support families in need to address the underlying issues, as well as adequate funding to legal services that can help parents to understand the issues better, access services and know the legal implications.
+Families must have access to services and there needs to be adequate funding to support families to address the underlying issues, as well as adequate funding for legal services that can help parents to understand the legal implications and to provide advocacy before their fundamental legal right to family is taken away.